 have completed approved education, training, examination and assessment and meet the standards of competence specified in section A-II/3 of the STCW Code for Masters on ships of less than 500 gross tonnage engaged on Near- Coastal Voyages.

-Minimum requirements for certification of ratings forming part of a navigational watch.––(1) Every rating forming part of a navigational watch on a sea-going ship of 500 gross tonnage or more, other than ratings under training and ratings whose duties while on watch are of an unskilled nature, shall hold a certificate of proficiency to perform such duties.
+Minimum requirements for certification of ratings forming part of a navigational watch.––(1) Every rating forming part of a navigational watch on a sea-going ship of 500 gross tonnage or more, other than ratings under training and ratings whose duties while on watch are of an unskilled nature, shall hold a certificate of proficiency to perform such duties. (should we say that serice on vessels less than 500GT maybe accepted if the vessels are engaged in International voyages?)